clarkgrubb/home/README.rst

 When an Ubuntu instance is created, the setup procedure prompts for the user's full name, login name, and password.
 The ``adduser`` command can be used to create more users.

+VMware Fusion has an Easy Install feature which collects the account information and provides it to the Ubuntu instance.

 On ``Mac OS X`` the setup procedure prompts for the user's full name, login name, and password.
 User accounts are managed at ``System Preferences | Users & Groups``.

 *Windows...*